 The Local Member has vowed to continue to work with the community to ensure that public access to the sites is not lost and that the living heritage and specialisation in innovation is maintained.

 “This publically owned space should not be seen as a cash-cow for developers.
 We’ve seen this behaviour from successive NSW Governments, selling off valuable public assets with benefits going to their developer mates.

 “This is an irreplaceable part of the historic fabric of Sydney’s inner city.
 Once it’s taken out of public hands we’ll lose it forever.

 “It’s distressing to think that this innovation hub and heritage site could soon be branded with big, flashy ‘Comm Bank’ logos.

-We’re standing with community groups like REDWatch, the Alexandria Residents Action Group, and the Friends of Erskineville to show our opposition to the privatisation of these valuable public assets.Read more
+We joined with community groups including REDWatch, the Alexandria Residents Action Group, and the Friends of Erskineville to ensure that these valuable inner city spaces were properly protected.Read more